corgikit/pancake-document/products/yield-farming/how-to-use-farms.md

 ## Collecting your farming rewards

-Farming will bring you CAKE rewards over time.
-You can collect these rewards and use them to get more LP Tokens, stake them in Syrup Pools, use them to play Lottery, or anything else you’d like.
+Farming will bring you zDEX rewards over time.
+You can collect these rewards and use them to get more LP Tokens, stake them in Staking Pools, use them to play Lottery, or anything else you’d like.

 ### Returning to your Farm to Harvest

-You can harvest your Farm and Syrup Pool rewards together from the Home page.
+You can harvest your Farm and Staking Pool rewards together from the Home page.
 If you'd like to collect your farming rewards only, follow along.

-To collect your rewards, you’ll need to visit your chosen Farm and collect the CAKE waiting for you.
+To collect your rewards, you’ll need to visit your chosen Farm and collect the zDEX waiting for you.

 1 - Return to the Farms page [here](https://zexdex.app/farms).

 2 - Find the Farm you staked your LP Tokens in, and click the row to view details.
-You should see an estimate of your rewards under “CAKE earned”.
+You should see an estimate of your rewards under “zDEX earned”.

 ![](<../../.gitbook/images/image (138).png>)

 3 - Click the **Harvest** button and confirm the action in your wallet.
-After a short wait, the CAKE will be claimed to your wallet for you to use as you like.
+After a short wait, the zDEX will be claimed to your wallet for you to use as you like.

 {% hint style="info" %}
 When you are farming on a different blockchain other than the BNB chain.
 You will need to always switch to BNB Smart Chain to harvest your farming rewards.

 If your wallet doesn't support chain switching.
-Staking or unstaking LP tokens will always harvest your CAKE.
-Please note the harvested CAKE will be distributed on BNB Smart Chain.
+Staking or unstaking LP tokens will always harvest your zDEX.
+Please note the harvested zDEX will be distributed on BNB Smart Chain.

 ![](<../../.gitbook/images/image (136).png>)
 {% endhint %}